Planet-NULLCAST/curriculum/courses/javascript/hello-world.md

 #### 2. [async](https://www.w3schools.com/tags/att_script_async.asp)

-This attribute help our code to execute asynchronously.
-That mean the script that put a async attribute will execute along side with the parsing of html without blocking it.
-This will very helpful when we need to run a pre script in order to run our main script.
+This attribute helps our code to execute asynchronously.
+That means the script that uses an async attribute will execute alongside with the parsing of HTML without blocking it.
+This will be very helpful when we need to run a pre script in order to run our main script.

 ```HTML
 <head>